Haletran/42_Minishell/README.md

 - [ ] Prompt erasing if color is used and prompt too long
 - [ ] Need to fix Heredoc

-//use open in a fork
+// use open in a fork
+// file for heredoc

 ## BONUS